Smart Labs Now Logo

 Mean Corpuscular Volume (MCV)

 MCV measures the average size of red blood cells.
-Abnormal sizes can indicate different types of anemia (e.g., microcytic anemia for smaller cells, macrocytic anemia for larger cells).
+Abnormal sizes can indicate different types of anemia (e.g., microcytic anemia for smaller cells and macrocytic anemia for larger cells).

 Mean Corpuscular Hemoglobin (MCH)